2 Kilted Days in Killarney

 Sneem

 Geographically, the village is divided by the Sneem River which flows through the center of town.
-On the rainy day of our tour this river was raging in full force, adding to the picturesque charm of Sneem.
+On the rainy day of our tour this river was raging in full force, adding to the picturesque natural charm of Sneem.

 Killarney National Park